 - must be precise and practical (S.M.A.R.T)

-- A mission statement draws on the belief statements.
+- draws on the belief statements.

-- A mission statement must focus on one common purpose.
+- must focus on one common purpose.

-If you’ve got this far into my October planning ritual, you might be inclined to view this process as useless, vague and superfluous and way too hard… No?
+If you’ve got this far into my planning ritual, you might be inclined to view this process as useless, vague and superfluous and way too hard… No?
 Well, stick with me.
-The truth is that my planning is a habit that took me years (and many personal and professional life changes) to implement effectively.
+The truth is that my planning is a habit that took me many years (and many personal and professional life changes) to implement effectively.
 It is a foolproof activity that takes the guess-work out of my year ahead, and allows me to put my thoughts, wishes and ideas down on paper (which a copy sits in the back of my diary).
 I guarantee you that the long-term benefits are substantial.

-- Breaks me out of boundary thinking.
+- It breaks me out of boundary thinking.

 - Alerts me of areas/people that must change.